 Another excellent thing about TurboTax is that it takes you through every possible piece of income and deduction step by step, like this:

 This is just a random screenshot of one of the many questions about obscure tax-related issues that TurboTax asks.
 It’ll also have you fill in the blanks on more basic questions, like this:

 This series of images shows how TurboTax takes you through the process of putting in a new W-2.
 It seems like a ton of unnecessary questions, but TurboTax actually uses your answers to fill in the blanks.
 For instance, when I choose my husband’s name for a W-2, TurboTax automatically puts his Social Security number and other information where it needs to go in our tax forms – so I don’t have to type it over and over again.

-TurboTax apparently has this new feature where they can import your W-2 information automatically.
-It didn’t work for me, as apparently none of Ben’s employers participated in the program.
+TurboTax has a new feature where they can import your W-2 information automatically.
+It didn’t work for me, as none of Ben’s employers participated in the program.
 (Not surprising, as two are quite small and all three are non-profits!)

 But this could be an excellent time-saving device if it does work for you.
 (Though you should certainly double check that the imported numbers match those on your copy of your W-2!)

 This step-by-step setup is just as thorough for the business portion of TurboTax.
 It takes you through all of the most common business income sources, including 1099-MISC forms and miscellaneous business income.
 It also walks you through the most common business deductions, as well as some more obscure write-offs.

 (Since I only take basic business deductions, I’m not sure if TurboTax covers more obscure options.
 If you may qualify for particularly obscure business deductions – or if you have lots of capitalized deductions, etc. – you probably want to consult with a professional.)